pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 }
 ```

-To call a function inside an object, we must invoke the function
+To call a function inside an object, we must invoke the function.

 ```js
 console.log(computer.powerUp());
 ```

-To change a property we can overwrite it
+To change a property, we can overwrite it.

 ```js
 computer.price = 5;